jordimcp/shelfcomponents/README.md

     - Sim:
       - *.vhd : all files needed for test
     - Src:
-      - *.vhdl: files to be included on your desing
+      - *.vhd: files to be included on your desing

     - *.sh: Script for linux to test the component using GHDL and OSVVM